BlueBrain/sonata-extension/source/blueconfig.rst

         :required: False
         :unit:
         :description:
-         For Noise stimuli, the variance around the mean
+         For Noise stimuli, the variance around the mean of current to inject as a percentage of a cell's threshold current

     .. blueconfig_value:: MeanPercent
         :type: float
         :required: False
         :unit:
         :description:
-         For Noise stimulus, the mean value of current to inject is a percentage of a cell's threshold current.
-Used instead of 'Mean'
+         For Noise and RelativeShotNoise stimuli, the mean value of current to inject as a percentage of a cell's threshold current.
+         Used instead of 'Mean' in Noise stimulus

     .. blueconfig_value:: AmpStart
         :type: float